cjdrake/pyeda/doc/source/expr.rst

 .. function:: Xor(\*args, simplify=True, factor=False, conj=False)

-   Return an expression that evaluates to :math:`1` if and only if the parity of its inputs is odd.
+   Return an expression that evaluates to :math:`1` if and only if the input parity is odd.

 The full adder circuit has a more dense representation when you use the ``Xor`` operator::